Interferon-lambda receptor: Function

-On binding of a type 3 interferon to the IL-28RA the IL-10RB is recruited leading to the activation of two tyrosine kinases, JAK1 and tyrosine kinase 2 (tyk2).
+On binding of a type 3 interferon to the α chain, the β chain is recruited leading to the activation of two tyrosine kinases, JAK1 and tyrosine kinase 2 (tyk2).
 As a result STAT-1 and STAT-2 are recruited and phosphorylated.
 These two transcription factors then combine with IRF9 to form a complex known as the interferon stimulated gene factor 3 complex (ISGF3).
 This enters the nucleus and binds to promoter regions, causing transcription of various genes called Interferon induced genes (ISGs) Researchers have also found that the binding of the type 3 interferons to their receptor also leads to phosphorylation of STAT-3, STAT-4, and STAT-5.
 In addition to the JAK/STAT pathway, other pathways such as the MAPK and PI3 kinase pathways have been discovered to be activated as a result of this ligand receptor binding.

-When the type 3 cytokines bind to the interleukin-28 receptor it causes several cellular responses that aid the skin cells in fighting infection.
-In binding to the receptor, interferon lambdas inhibit cell growth and the cell begins to produce cellular receptors that can sense infection as well as proteins to fight a viral infection.
-The interleukin-28 receptor, once a ligand is bound will activate a signaling pathway that causes an increase in MHC class 1 production.
-Once the type 3 interferons bind to their receptor, the resulting signaling cascade results in the production of IL-6, IL-8, and IL-10 by macrophages and monocytes.
-Naïve and memory T cells also respond by reducing production of IL-5 and IL-13 and increasing interferon gamma production.
+The result of the above cascade can be observed as inhibition of cell growth and an increase in MHC class 1 production.
+Macrophages and monocytes would start producing IL-6, IL-8, and IL-10.
+Naïve and memory T cells respond by reducing production of IL-5 and IL-13 and increasing interferon gamma production.
 Signaling from the receptor also causes increased cytotoxicity in Natural killer cells and Cytotoxic T cells, increased T helper cell 1 responses and MHC class 1 expression on tumor cells.

 Regulation

-Researchers have noted that IL-28RA gene expression is increased during stimulation by other interferons.
-There is also an increased expression of IL-28RA on the surface during maturation of monocytes to macrophages.
+Researchers have noted that IFNLR1 gene expression is increased during stimulation by other interferons.
+There is also an increased expression of IFNLR1 on the surface during maturation of monocytes to macrophages.
 While the signaling cascade induced by type 3 interferons binding to their receptor results in significant protection from infections, the response must be regulated to prevent uncontrolled inflammation and apoptosis.
 Mechanisms involved in regulation can include induction of suppressor of cytokine signaling proteins (SOCSs).
 There also exists a soluble splice variant of the receptor that can bind the type 3 interferons thus negatively regulating signaling.

 Clinical significance

-Studies show that signaling of the interferon lambdas via the IL-28R reduces tumorigenicity of cancer cells and causes apoptosis.In addition, increasing expression of IL-28R increases the anticancer effects of interferon lambdas.
+Studies show that signaling of the interferon lambdas via the IFNLR reduces tumorigenicity of cancer cells and causes apoptosis.In addition, increasing expression of IFNLR increases the anticancer effects of interferon lambdas.
 The signaling cascade from the receptor has also been seen to reduce proliferation on human cell lines such as the BON1 pancreatic neuroendocrine tumor cell lines.Signaling through the IL-28R also protects against viruses such as encephalomyocarditis virus and vesicular stomatitis virus as well as the hepatitis B virus in hepatocytes.